Nathalie Alfonso

 Her exhibitions include The Frank Gallery, NSU Art Museum Fort Lauderdale, Dimensions Variable, Art and Culture Center Hollywood, The Projects – Fat Village, Sweet Pass Sculpture Park, Marymount University, and the Modern Art Museum of Fort Worth.
 Alfonso received the South Florida Cultural Consortium award in 2020.
 She has also been selected for residency programs, including The Anderson Ranch, Atlantic Center for the Arts, Kinosaito Art Center, R.A.R.O Bogota, and MASS MoCA.

-Alfonso has been nominated for the Cultural Joan Mitchell Fellowship in 2021, for The United States Artist Fellowship for 2023-2024, and for the Florida Prize 2025, scheduled to open to the public on May 30th, 2025.
-She lives and works in South Florida.
+Alfonso has been nominated for the Cultural Joan Mitchell Fellowship in 2021, for The United States Artist Fellowship for 2023-2024.

 • Alfonso's art practice is deeply influenced by her background in extreme physical training, including nine years of Olympic speed walking preparation.
 This intense regimen instilled a solid connection for order and repetition, a theme that persisted as she moved to the US and worked in various labor roles.
 This experience led her to reflect on the hidden aspects of labor despite its visible results, which she then incorporated into her art.
 Mainly, she explores how the trajectory of lines in her work relates to her body's movements and emotional control, reflecting her obsession with efficiency and progress from her athletic past.